 This Virya is the one pure hight spoken of in this verse.
-It

-is called "free from affection."
+It is called "free from affection."
 It creates without desire, simply because it is its nature to create.
 It is this force in one's self of which one must become conscious in this stage.

 51. The dreary task is done, thy labour well-nigh o'er.
-The wide abyss that gaped to swallow thee is almost spanned above and below it.
+The wide abyss that gaped to swallow thee is almost spanned

+It should be noticed that this verse has rows of dots both above and below it.
 There is a secret meaning to verse 51 which will be evident to anyone who has properly understood our comment on verse 49.
 The highest marriage, that between Neschamah and Chiah, is accomplished-again, after another manner!